-Insider trading: Trading in a company's shares by a connected person having non-public, price sensitive information, such as expansion plans, financial results, takeover bids, etc., by virtue of his association with that company, is called insider trading.
+Insider trading: Trading in a Company's shares by a connected person having non-public, price sensitive information, such as expansion plans, financial results, takeover bids, etc., by virtue of his association with that Company, is called insider trading.

-Jumbo certificate: A jumbo share certificate is a single composite share certificate formed by consolidating/aggregating a large number of market lots
+Jumbo certificate: A jumbo share certificate is a single composite share certificate formed by consolidating/aggregating a large number of market lots.

 Market lot: Market lot is the minimum number of shares of a particular security that must be transacted on the Exchange.
 Multiples of the market lot may also be transacted.
-In demat scross the market lot is one Share.

-No-delivery period: Whenever a book closure or record date is announced by a company, the Exchange sets a no-delivery period for that security.
+Non-delivery period: Whenever a book closure or record date is announced by a company, the Exchange sets a no-delivery period for that security.
 During this period, trading is permitted in that security.
 However, these trades are settled only after the no-delivery period is over.
 This is done to ensure that investor's entitlement for corporate benefits is clearly determined.

-Odd lot: A number of shares that are less than the market lot are known as odd lots.
-Under the script based delivery system, those shares are normally traded at a discount to the prevailing price for the marketable lot.
+Odd tot: A number of shares that are less than the market lot are known as odd lots.
+These shares are illiquid in nature, as they cannot be transacted on the Exchange.

-Order-driven trading: it is a trading initiated to buy/self-orders from investors/brokers.
+Over driven trading: It is a trading initiated by buy/sell orders from investors/brokers.

-Over-the-counter trading: Trading in those stocks which are not listed on a stock exchange.
+Over the counter trading: Trading in those stocks which are not listed on a stock exchange.

-Pay-in: Pay-in day is the designated day on which the securities or funds are delivered/paid in by the members to the clearing house of the Exchange
+Pay-in: Pay-in day is the designated day on which the securities or funds are paid in by the members to the clearing house of the Exchange.

-Pay-out: Pay-out is the designated day on which securities and funds are delivered/paid out to the members by the clearing house of the Exchange.
+Pay-out: Pay-out is the designated day on which securities and funds are paid out to the members by the clearing house of the Exchange.

-Price band: The daily/weekly price limits within which price of a security is allowed to rise or fall.
+Price band : The daily/weekly price limits within which price of a security is allowed to rise or fall.

-Price rigging: When a person or persons acting in concert with each other collude to artificially increase or decrease the price of a security, that process is called price rigging.
+Price rigging: When a person or persons acting in concert with each other collude to artificially increase or decrease the prices of a security, that process is called price rigging.

-Quote-driven trading: Irading where brokers/market makers give buy/selt grione for a kerb simultaneously.
+Quote driven trading: Trading where brokers/market makers give buy/sell quote for a scrip simultaneously.

 Record date: Record date is the date on which the beneficial ownership of an investor is entered into the register of members.
-Such a member is entitled to detuil the corporate benefits
+Such a member is entitled to get all the corporate benefits.